Discovering Symmetry Groups with Flow Matching: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Jianke Yang and Rose Yu for helpful discussions.
+The authors are grateful to Nima Dehmamy, Minghan Zhu, Xiaogang Peng and Rose Yu for helpful discussions.
 F.E. and J.W.M. would like to acknowledge support from the Bosch Center for Artificial Intelligence.
 J.W.M. acknowledges additional support from the European Union’s Horizon Framework Programme (Grant agreement ID: 101120237).
-R.W. would like to acknowledge support from NSF Grants 2134178 and 2442658.
 L.L.S.W. would like to acknowledge support from NSF Grants 2107256.
+R.W. would like to acknowledge support from NSF Grants 2442658 and 2134178.
+This work is supported by the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, http://iaifi.org/).